artreadelfshophome

 1. Simply wipe some gold gilding on apples some apples and pairs, place in a glass bowl.

-2. Take some fresh fruit, moisten with water. drag through a bowl of sugar.
+2. Take some fresh fruit, moisten with egg whites. drag through a bowl of sugar.
 It magic.. frosted fruit.
 Arrange on a Christmas plate or glass dish.

 Need Christmas Dishes?
 Right now the hottest thing in is mis-matched place settings.
 Use this to your advantage.
 Using either discount stores, thrift shops, or the attic.
 Look for red, green, or white dishes, they don't have to have a Christmas designs on them.
 If you eat fast food, make the rounds and pick up an assortment of Christmas cups and glasses.
 The trick to making this look good is that there are only two ways to do it: